crelder/zettelkasten/README.md

 # zettelkasten

-The following project proposes a personal knowledge management system that is robust, cheap and build to last a lifetime.
+The following project proposes a personal knowledge management system that is robust, cheap and built to last a lifetime.

 ## Motivation